 The greatest dangers reported in the press are so-called “mega suctions” where great amounts of fat are removed without taking the appropriate measures to support the patient’s circulation through corresponding infusions.
 Surgical conditions in unsterile surroundings and insufficient knowledge of the correct techniques present further factors of risk – especially when dealing with unqualified facilities.
 Lipoplasty is a relatively uncomplicated and very safe procedure, however, only if it is performed in the proper manner and under the correct conditions.

-Yet as in every surgical procedure, sudden complications cannot fully be ruled out.
+Yet as in every surgical procedure, sudden complications cannot be fully ruled out.
 Bruising and swelling are the most common symptoms after liposuction.
 They generally heal by themselves.
 Each individual heals differently – some much faster than others.

 If fine skin nerves are lacerated or injured during surgery, your skin in this area could feel numb for a while.
 Experience shows that these sensations disappear on their own.